 The Patti Bar (shown left) is used as an evening restaurant for guests with dogs, while the main dining room is used for guests without dogs.

 There is a wide choice of comfy dog beds behind reception and by the coffee machine to save dogs lying on the wooden floor in this room.

 Ample walks in the lower gardens and adjoining 40 acre Country Park with three lakes, woodland and an open meadow.

-Or get fit in our Sports Room - ideal for rainy days or long winter evenings!
+Ideal for rainy days or long winter evenings!